elmindreda/Nori/README.txt

   Squirrel (http://squirrel-lang.org/) for embedded scripting zlib (http://zlib.net/) for compressed data streams

-Wendy depends on the availability of OpenGL 2.1 and OpenAL 1.1.
+Wendy depends on the availability of OpenGL 2.1 and OpenAL 1.1 and requires the following OpenGL extensions:

+  GL_ARB_texture_rectangle
+  GL_EXT_framebuffer_object

+Additionally, Wendy uses the following extensions where available:

+  GL_ARB_texture_float
+  GL_ARB_half_float_pixel

 On Debian GNU/Linux based systems, where GLFW also needs Xlib, the following packages provide the necessary support: